10 Tips on Working With a Recruitment Agency

 8. Be open-minded and ready to listen

 Your recruiter will know the local jobs market inside and out, so be prepared to listen to what they have to say.
-Sometimes they may provide a solution you may not have initially thought of – e.g. they could suggest using flexible employees rather than permanent.
+Sometimes they may provide a solution you may not have initially thought of – e.g. they could suggest using flexible or part-time employees rather than full-time.
 We say it’s best to keep an open mind from the outset.

 10. Keep it short and sweet

 It’s our experience that by asking the right questions in the initial interview, you’ll have a good idea of whether a person is a good fit for your company.
 The second interview is an opportunity to build upon this.
-A good agent should not only be able to deliver strong candidates, but they can advise you about the stages of interview – however, if you’re still interviewing by a third or fourth stage, it could be time to go back to the drawing board.
+A good agent should not only be able to deliver strong, pre-screened candidates, but they can advise you about the stages of interview.
+If you’re still interviewing by a third or fourth stage, it could be time to go back to the drawing board.